poli-git/ZeroKnowledge_home_challenge/README.md

 The assignment received listed the need to create system consisting of an on-chain smart contract and an off-chain component that demonstrates zero-knowledge proof generation and  verification using with both Rust and development practices.
 The system should showcase the ability to work with both [Rust][install-rust] and [Solidity][solidity-org] while implementing modern blockchain.

+### Technical Assessment

+After reviewing and validating proposed documentation and running some internal tests to get a better understanding about requirements, the best approach to folow in order to complete the assignment is to generate the solution by levering the [risc0-foundry-template][risc0-foundry-tpl]

  and Here is a simplified overview of how devs can integrate RISC Zero, including with [Bonsai][docs-bonsai] proving, into their Ethereum smart contracts: